 Rise of Data Engineering

 It probably won’t come as a surprise, but Hong Kong is in a serious shortage of Data Engineering talent.
 A lot of companies are looking to speed up their digital transformation, data analytics platform, data warehouse and Cloud migration, and these projects are now taking priority as compared to data science or deep learning.
 As a result, a lot of previously underpaid candidates were able to get a good increment and be involved in interesting projects, sometimes in comparatively smaller firms.
 I foresee tensions with these profiles to remain strong in the next couple of months.

 While the Data job market hasn’t yet returned to what it’s used to be back in 2018 and 2019, it’s definitely trending in the right direction.
-If you’re curious to find out more about how the market is performing or if you need any support with your hiring, don’t hesitate to contact me at email@example.com.Posted 6 months ago
+If you’re curious to find out more about how the market is performing or if you need any support with your hiring, don’t hesitate to contact me at email@example.com.Posted almost 2 years ago